JacobRosenbaum/JacobRosenbaum.github.io/finalized_portfolio/README.md

 # Welcome to my website!

-### Here, you can navigate to my About ME section, where you can find out a little bit about my background.
+### Here, you can navigate to my About Me section, where you can find out a little bit about my background.

 ### Or, you can head on over to my Portfolio page to check out some of my cool projects.